ITRS-Group/cordial/docs/tools/geneos/geneos_migrate.md

 ## geneos migrate

-Migrate legacy .rc configuration to new .json format
+Migrate legacy .rc configuration to new formats

 ### Synopsis

 Migrate any legacy .rc configuration files to JSON format and rename the .rc file to .rc.orig.
-The entries in the new configuration take on the generic labels and are not a direct conversion.
+The entries in the new configuration take on the new labels and are not a direct conversion.

 ```
-geneos migrate [TYPE] [NAME...]
+geneos migrate [TYPE] [NAME...] [flags]
 ```

 ### Options